Benjamín Kuscevic: Palmeiras

 On 4 November 2020, Kuscevic signed a five-year contract with Campeonato Brasileiro Série A side Palmeiras.

 Coritiba

 On 10 February 2023, Kuscevic moved to Coritiba from Palmeiras on a R$3m transfer deal.
 He signed a three-year contract until 31 December 2026.

+Fortaleza

+Loan to Toronto FC

+On 5 March 2026, Kuscevic joined MLS club Toronto FC on a loan for the 2026 season with an option to purchase.

 International career

-Kuscevic is eligible to play for either the Croatia or Chile national teams, due to his Croatian origins.
+Kuscevic was eligible to play for either the Croatia or Chile national teams, due to his Croatian origins.
 After representing Chile at under-17 level, he was called to the full squad for friendlies against Serbia and Poland, but did not feature in either match.

 Kuscevic made his full international debut on 20 November 2018, in a friendly against Honduras, after coming on as a late substitute for Gary Medel.